GAPacket logo

-Social Packet Radio Operators In North Georgia
+GAPACKET: Social Packet Radio In Georgia

 Setting NinoTNC Transmit Deviation